alex000kim/nsfw_data_scraper/README.md

 Note: `anime` category was later renamed to `drawings`

 ## Download Trained Models
-This repo is provides you with the data.
+This repo provides you with the data.
 To train or download a trained model you can access both here:

 #### https://github.com/GantMan/nsfw_model